ashutosh1206/Crypton/Block-Cipher/Mode-of-Encryption/README.md

 ![encryption](https://upload.wikimedia.org/wikipedia/commons/4/4d/CTR_encryption_2.svg)
 ![decryption](https://upload.wikimedia.org/wikipedia/commons/3/3c/CTR_decryption_2.svg)

 As the picture suggests, a stream of bytes is encrypted using the block cipher encryption algorithm instead of the plaintext bytes being encrypted.
 The encrypted stream of bytes are then XORed with the plaintext to give the corresponding ciphertext.
-A point to be noted here is that the stream of bytes for each block should be unique or otherwise it would lead to some serious security issues.
+A point to be noted here is that the stream of bytes for each block should be unique or otherwise it would lead to some serious security issues(Think about what could be the security issues!).
 That is why we use a counter inside the stream of bytes being encrypted along with a unique string called the `nonce`.
 The nonce remains the same for each block, but the counter value increases by 1 for each block.
 Note that in this mode, there is no need of decryption oracle as the stream of bytes are always being encrypted using the block cipher and then xored.
 We just have to XOR it with ciphertext/plaintext depending on whether we are going to decrypt/encrypt respectively.
+Note that for a blocksize of 16 bytes, the first 12 bytes are occupied by `nonce` followed by 4 bytes of `counter`.

 ## References
 1. [Wikipedia- Block cipher mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)